davidsneighbour/kollitsch.dev/content/components/hugo-head/index.md

 ## Series

-If the current page has a page following or coming before then `hugo-head` will automatically create links to those pages in the header.
-It uses the `.PrevInSection`/`.NextInSection` links for this.
+If the current page has a page following or coming before then `hugo-head` will automatically create `.PrevInSection`/`.NextInSection` links for the head.
+This feature does not require additional configuration.

 ## Social Graph

-If you are using [`hugo-social`](https://github.com/davidsneighbour/hugo-social) then it will integrate the [required header tags](https://github.com/davidsneighbour/hugo-social) automatically for you.
+If you are using [`hugo-social`](https://github.com/davidsneighbour/hugo-social) then `hugo-head` will integrate these header tags in additon to these modules features automatically for you after you configure the module.

 ## Open Search

-If you are using [`hugo-opensearch`](https://github.com/davidsneighbour/hugo-opensearch) then it will integrate the [required header tags](https://github.com/davidsneighbour/hugo-pwa#setup-layouts) automatically for you.
-Don't forget to individually [configure the module](https://github.com/davidsneighbour/hugo-opensearch#configuration) in your configuration.
+If you are using [`hugo-opensearch`](https://github.com/davidsneighbour/hugo-opensearch) then `hugo-head` will integrate these header tags in additon to these modules features automatically for you after you configure the module.

 ## PWA

-If you are using [`hugo-pwa`](https://github.com/davidsneighbour/hugo-pwa) then it will integrate the [required header tags](https://github.com/davidsneighbour/hugo-pwa#setup-layouts) automatically for you. **Note**, that it does NOT include anything in the footer, so these tags still need to be added in your own templates.
+If you are using [`hugo-pwa`](https://github.com/davidsneighbour/hugo-pwa) then `hugo-head` will integrate these header tags in additon to these modules features automatically for you after you configure the module. **Note**, that it does NOT script inclusion in the site footer, so these tags still need to be added in your footer layouts.

+## Humans.txt

+If you are using [`hugo-humans`](https://github.com/davidsneighbour/hugo-humans) then `hugo-head` will integrate these header tags in additon to these modules features automatically for you after you configure the module.

+## Alternates

+`hugo-head` prints all configured alternate links for a page.
+If you find alternates for output types you do not wish to include, then you have configured your output format wrong.
+Have a look at the documentation of [`notAlternative`](https://gohugo.io/templates/output-formats#configure-output-formats) and [how to enable/disable output formats](https://gohugo.io/templates/output-formats/#customizing-output-formats).

 ## Verification

 `hugo-head` can add verification-meta-tag to your header for any of the following services.
-Just add the value of the meta-tag to your configuration.
+Just add the value of the meta-tag (NOT the full `meta`-tag) to your configuration.

 ```toml
 [dnb.head.verification]